zainpay/zainpay-nodejs-sdk/README.md

     ```

 ## 24. Reconcile Card Payment
-- This endpoint enables a merchant to re-query the status of a hanging deposit payment and effect it as well.
+- This endpoint allows a merchant to re-query the status of a hanging deposit payment and effect it as well.
 This is useful when a customer made a deposit into a virtual account and it is yet to reflect in the virtual account.

     **Parameter:** sessionId, verificationType, accountNumber, bankType